DS-100/debugging-guide/README.md

 ipython kernel install --user
 ```

-If you get an `error: externally-managed-environment` on the third line, run `pip3 install -r requirements.txt --break-system-packages`
+If you get an `error: externally-managed-environment` on the third line, run `pip3 install -r requirements.txt --break-system-packages`.
+You may also run into issues if you're running on Apple silicon.
+I fixed this by running `conda install -c conda-forge scikit-learn==1.2.2 scikit-image==0.25.2` before `pip3 install -r requirements.txt`.

 Remember to always activate the right environment before running anything with `conda activate data100quarto`.